2023 Most Popular General Psychology Master's Degree Schools in Virginia

 Read full report on General Psychology at William & Mary

-Old Dominion University ranked #10 on this year’s Most Popular General Psychology Master’s Degree Schools in Virginia list.
-Old Dominion is a fairly large public school located in the city of Norfolk.
+Old Dominion University came in at #10 in this year’s edition of the Most Popular General Psychology Master’s Degree Schools in Virginia ranking.
+Old Dominion is a fairly large public school located in the midsize city of Norfolk.

 Of the 11 students majoring in psychology at Old Dominion, 45% are male and 55% are female.